 Add more gravel:

-If the driveway is thin or has bald spots where the grass remov, add more gravel to fill in these areas.
+If the driveway is thin or has bald spots where the grass remains, add more gravel to fill in these areas.
 Use a shovel or wheelbarrow to spread the gravel evenly across the surface of the driveway.

 Compact the gravel: Once you have added the new gravel, use a tamper or other tool to compact it.
 This will help to create a stable and durable surface that is less likely to shift or erode over time.